freesewing/freesewing/markdown/dev/training/git/en.md

 days wrote his own version control system: git.

-A few years later, every major open source project had migrated from subversion to git, and sites like GitHub and Gitlab sprung up to provide centralized git hosting.
+A few years later, every major open source project had migrated from subversion to git, and sites like GitHub and GitLab sprung up to provide centralized git hosting.

 Today, git is a household name among developers, as well as the de facto